 This particular design is depicted in a variety of ways but it is meant to symbolise an oak tree’s root system.
 It is representative of personal and spiritual strength.
 In all likelihood, the Dara knot is a modern creation but it is designed with Celtic knot traditions in mind.

 This ornate cross was given a meaning by both the Pagan religion and the Christian church.
 According to Pagan religion, the Celtic Cross is symbolic of the four directions, the elements and it is the meeting place for all divine energies.
-According to the Christian religion, it has the symbolism and meaning of the cross on which Jesus Christ, the
+According to the Christian religion, it has the symbolism and meaning of the cross on which Jesus Christ, the son of God, was crucified.

 There are an immense number of ways in which the Celtic knot design can be used.
 As well as being adorned on clothing and art, these complex designs look amazing on jewellery such as rings, pendants and necklaces.
 These designs also enhance the art of calligraphy.